Back to Blog

 Let's break down what employer matching means for a typical salary:

-Your $1,500 contribution becomes over $3,000 before any investment returns are applied.
-That's more than doubling your money from day one.
+Your $1,500 contribution becomes nearly $3,000 before any investment returns are applied, with the employer now contributing 3.5% rather than 3%.
+That's still almost doubling your money from day one.

 Long-Term Compounding: The Really Scary Numbers